 The leading factor in establishing any new business is income.
 Although there are several other factors like passion and a sense of freedom, money is always a primary factor.

-No one wants to put all their efforts, mind, and time, on something that isn’t profitable.
+No one wants to put all their efforts, mind, and time, into something that isn’t profitable.

 For a home-based travel agent, how much they earn entirely depends on the number of products sold, the type of product, and the percentage the supplier offers.

-Some products earn more commissions than others, while the commission rates also vary for different suppliers.
+Some products such as vacation packages and group trips earn more commissions than others, while the commission rates also vary based on previous travel agent experience.

 Although many resources put the average annual income for home-based agents at $37,000, this is dependent on several factors.